granthohol/agentic-asset-tracker/README.md

 ## Agent / AI Engineering

 This is the part I cared most about.
-The map and Kafka pipeline are fun infrastructure, but the agent layer is where most of the "AI engineering" (buzzword alert) decisions live: what the model can *see*, what it can *say*, and what it is physically prevented from *doing*.
+The map and Kafka pipeline are fun infrastructure, but the agent layer is where most of the "AI engineering" decisions live: what the model can see, what it can say, and what it is physically prevented from doing.

 ### Read Only